glennsarti/glennsarti.github.io/_posts/2016-11-16-first-time-puppetconf-speaker.md

 I am a natural procrastinator and this was a hard hurdle to overcome.
 Unless I had given the talk before (Nope, this was the first time) or I felt super comfortable talking off script (Definitely NOT!)
 I needed to have a plan of attack.
 As my talk was in October I set the following deadlines:

 * October - Practice the talk and only do minor tweaks.
-This month was basically a write-off
+This month was basically a write-off due so there's no time to make sweeping changes.

-* September - Complete and then deliver the presentation, at least twice,f to a group of peers.
+* September - Complete and then deliver the presentation, at least twice, to a group of peers.
 Use meeting requests to book out people's calendar

 * August - Write the presentation.
 Add placeholders for demos if not complete, just get something written I could talk to